Guests of New York Sports Tours' NEW YORK GAME CHANGERS experience receive a private password during the tour.

 The film complements another shown on the tour, about how New York sports helped trigger breakthroughs for civil rights nationwide.

-Based on relevancy to the tour narrative, New York Sports Tours periodically posts on the password-protected site unique and exclusive video, photography and other content from sports facilities and other venues.
+Based on relevancy to the tour narrative, New York Sports Tours periodically adds to the password-protected site unique and exclusive video, photography and other content from sports facilities and other venues.

-Through mini-documentaries and separate photography, video, audio, illustrations and live narration, the NEW YORK GAME CHANGERS tour helps bring to life more than 200 figures from sports history.
+Through mini-documentaries and other content, the NEW YORK GAME CHANGERS experience helps bring to life more than 200 figures from sports history.

-Rare and exclusive content of many these personalities are featured on the guests-only bonus site.
+Unique and exclusive video and photographs of many these personalities are featured on the guests-only bonus site.